-In the late 19th Century British officers, garrisoned at Gibraltar, enjoyed the campo and travelled as far as Gaucin but the roads were narrow with pot holes and craters and the carriages often had to navigate round boulders fallen on the road from the hillsides above.
+In the late 19th Century British officers, garrisoned at Gibraltar, enjoyed the campo and travelled as far as Gaucin but the roads were narrow with potholes and craters and the carriages often had to navigate around boulders fallen on the road from the hillsides above.
 It took many hours, sometimes days, to even reach Gaucin.
-In 1890 a British engineer, John Morrison, with the backing of his friend, Sir Alexander Henderson, later Lord Faringdon, proposed a single track rail line between Algeciras and Bobadilla where it would meet the main line to Madrid.
+In 1890 a British engineer, John Morrison, with the backing of his friend, Sir Alexander Henderson, later Lord Faringdon, proposed a single-track rail line between Algeciras and Bobadilla where it would meet the mainline to Madrid.
 The pair had previously been responsible for building railways through atrocious country in South America so had little difficulty in Spain.

 Electronic signalling has also replaced the manual method of warning of oncoming trains.
 The method was simple and foolproof.
 As a train left each station the driver was given a hoop.
 He handed this to the next stationmaster who could then release any train standing in the spur line at his station and the hoop would travel back to its home station with that driver.

 The original steam trains were replaced by diesel in the 1970s, a disappointment to steam buffs but a great increase in efficiency.
 When the rails were wet the old engines had trouble climbing some of the steep inclines and had to be preceded by a man throwing sand on the track, reducing the speed to a walking pace.
 The modern diesel trains spray sand automatically when they detect a lack of adhesion.